 Recycling is critical to sustainable development.
 It allows resources to be saved and waste to be reduced.
-Used aluminium is valuable both from an environmental and also an economic perspective.
+Used aluminium is valuable both from an environmental and economic perspective.
 It is easily and endlessly recyclable without loss of quality and the energy needed to melt aluminium scrap is only a fraction (5%) of that required for primary aluminium production.

-Europe's recycling industry - largely composed of SMEs and family-owned businesses - is the world leader.
-Aluminium refiners are an EU-based industry, historically, and deeply, rooted in the EU territory, securing employment and supplying strategic industrial players such as the automotive, mass transportation, mechanical and construction sectors.
-However, this leadership is at risk due to the dramatically increased demand for scrap exports to other countries (such as China) experienced in the last decade.
-A loss of competitiveness in this segment would hamper the EU's economic backbone led by SMEs.
+Europe's recycling industry - largely composed of SMEs and family owned businesses - is the world leader.
+Aluminium refiners are an EU-based industry, historically and deeply rooted in the EU territory, securing employment and supplying strategic industrial actors such as the automotive, mass transportation, mechanical and the construction sectors.
+However, this leadership is at risk due to the dramatic increase for scrap exports to other countries (such as China) experienced in the last decade.
+The loss of competitiveness on this segment would hamper EU's economic backbone led by SMEs.